In this article:

 - Use the wet sponge or washcloth to wipe your forehead, armpits, feet, hands, and groin where the blood vessels lie closer to the surface of the skin.

 - Sponge your body this way for at least 30–45 minutes to relieve the fever.

 - If you are using a washcloth for sponging, make sure to change the cloth piece regularly.

 Note: Always use lukewarm water for sponge baths as well as general bathing as it helps to gradually bring down the fever instead of causing any drastic fluctuations.
-Using freezing, ice-cold water may seem like a good idea, but the application of intense cold causes a sudden rise in internal temperature that can aggravate your condition.
 Rubbing alcohol is not recommended for sponging or baths.

-Also, high body temperature can cause increased water loss from the body in the form of excessive sweating and excretion through urine.
+A high body temperature can cause increased water loss from the body in the form of excessive sweating and excretion through the urine.